qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/screenshots.rst

 QGIS Screenshots
 ================

-Below are some screenshots from QGIS itself, ans dome of Maps which are created with QGIS:
+Below are some screenshots from QGIS itself, and some of Maps which are created with QGIS:

 Screen shots of QGIS